containerish/blog/src/lib/posts/troubles-with-distributed-systems.md

 ![unreliable clocks](/unreliable-clocks.png)

 In the above diagram, 2 clients are trying to modify the value of variable x.
-The clocks are out of sync by mere 3ms which is better than what we can expect in practice.
+The clocks are out of sync by mere 3 milliseconds which is better than what we can expect in practice.
+Client A's write operation ( x=1 ) has a timestamp of 42.004 and Client B tries to increament x by 1 ( making it x=2) with timestamp of 42.003, when both of these transactions reach node 2, the client B's increment transation will be ignored since the most recent transation as per timestamps is x=1 at 42.004.
+This conflict resolution stategy is called Last Write Wins (LWW) and is adopted by major paltforms like Cassandra.
+In reality, the skew in clocks could be much bigger which can cause problems like database writes mysteriously disappearing, independent nodes generating writes with same timestamp but conflicting values and the system not able to determine what transaction is actually more recent.

 Although the clocks rarely misbehave, a robust software must be prepared to handle incorrect clocks.
 When a clock is out of sync and a little portion of our application relies on clocks, it might cause small data loses and can easily go unnoticed.
 But as the time passes the drift is going to get further and further from reality and can cause a catastrophe at some point.
 We must keep clocks in check and eliminate the nodes that have drifted from the cluster.